-- 19.1 Where the order of business for a Council Meeting makes provision for reports by Councillors, such reports may include advice regarding: - a) meetings of any committees on which a Councillor represents Council that have been held since the last Council Meeting; - b) other meetings the Councillor has attended, or actions undertaken since the last Council Meeting; - c) any professional development activity undertaken or conference attended in association with his or hertheir role as a Councillor; and - d) particulars of Ward issues or Council wide issues of note. - 19.2 Reports by Councillors shall be made verbally, with the exception of the particulars (i.e. dates, times and titles) of meetings attended under sub-Rule 19.1 a), b) and c) which may be submitted as a report to the Chief Executive Officer (or their delegate) within 48 hours of the meeting for inclusion in the minutes. - 19.3 Unless Council resolves to the contrary, reports by Councillors shall only be included in the order of business of one Council meeting per month fixed under Rule 9.
+- 19.1 Where the order of business for a Council Meeting makes provision for reports by Councillors, such reports may include advice regarding: - a) meetings of any committees on which a Councillor represents Council that have been held since the last Council Meeting; - b) other meetings the Councillor has attended, or actions undertaken since the last Council Meeting; - any professional development activity undertaken or conference attended in association with his or her role as a Councillor; and - d) particulars of -Ward issues or Council wide issues of note. - 19.2 Reports by Councillors shall be made verbally, with the exception of the particulars (iei.e. dates, times and titles) of meetings attended under sub-Rule 19.1 a), b) and c) which may be submitted as a report to the Chief Executive Officer (or their delegate) within 48 hours of the meeting for inclusion in the minutes.